yanghenryliu/yanghenryliu.github.io/_teaching/2024-fall-teaching-2.md

 Upon successful completion of this course, students should be able to:

 - Identify the fundamental Information Systems (IS) concepts in the business environment
-- Demonstrate how IS relate to business processes
+- Demonstrate how IS relates to business processes
 - Explain the role of IS in supporting organizational strategy and competitive advantage
 - Provide an overview of IS development and IS management
 - Solve business problems using information technology